 8. Homemade Sour Patch Kids from What Smells So Good

 9. Reese’s PB&C Pretzel Crust Pie from Hungry Couple NYC

-10. Chocolate Pumpkin Layer Cake from Gotta Get Baked
+10. Chocolate Pumpkin Layer Cake from Gotta Get Baked (no longer available)

 11. Pumpkin Rice Krispie Treats from Girl in the Little Red Kitchen